copy at Handspring Publishing

 Matt Booth, PT, DPT

 Dr. Matt Booth is a graduate of the University of Southern California, with a Bachelor's Degree in Exercise Science and his Doctorate of Physical Therapy.
 He was introduced to Fascial Distortion Model in 2010, finding better results for his patients, and an opportunity for the entire physical therapy profession to provide better care.
 Since that time he has immersed himself in FDM, as well as paving the way for physical therapists to also be trained in FDM.
 He has been the director of Therapeutic Associates Physical Therapy - SE Boise since 2002.
-In addition to being an Instructor for FDM Modules, he is clinical faculty for the Residents in the Family Medicine Residency of Idaho, and Clinical Faculty for the University of Washington Medical School Family Medicine.
-In 2016 he traveled to Burkina Faso, Africa to co-teach FDM to physicians and PTs.
+In addition to being an Instructor for FDM Modules, he is clinical faculty for the Residents in the Family Medicine Residency of Idaho where he has a special FDM clinic.
+He is also Clinical Faculty for the University of Washington Medical School Family Medicine and the Idaho College of Osteopathic Medicine.
+He has helped bring FDM to Africa and Belize through service teaching trips.
 When not in the clinic or teaching, he can be found with his family training for his next Ironman Triathlon.

 Jennifer Ribar, DO